TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupAssociationsPost"></a>
 # **graphUserGroupAssociationsPost**
-> graphUserGroupAssociationsPost(groupId, contentType, accept, body)
+> graphUserGroupAssociationsPost(groupId, contentType, accept, body, xOrgId)

 Manage the associations of a User Group